tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Puissance

-(Melee weapon – recharge 16+)
+Melee weapon

-When you make a basic attack with this weapon, make a recharge roll for one power.
+_Recharge 16+:_ When you make a basic attack with this weapon, make a recharge roll for one power.

 **Quirk:** Tremendous appetite for meat.